SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/opencti.md

 ## Objective

-Collect Sekoia.io CTI feed in an existing OpenCTI instance self managed, for any operational purpose such as CTI aggregation, dissemination, hunting...
+Collect Sekoia.io CTI feed in an existing OpenCTI instance self-managed, for any operational purpose such as CTI aggregation, dissemination, hunting...

 ## Prerequisites:
 - An operational OpenCTI instance with administrator privileges